manoel0810/Hangman/README.md

 - If the guessed letter is not in the word, it will count as a wrong guess.
 - Keep guessing letters until you either complete the word or run out of attempts.

+## xUnit Test

+- You can run xUnit test loading the solution on Visual Studio, by double click on HangmanResponse.sln on root directory.
+After that, just run! :)

 Enjoy playing Hangman!